DATAMATH CALCULATOR MUSEUM

 8*5 matrix and a battery.

 The picture on the right shows three of the nine seven-segment chips under the bubble-lens.
-You will notice again the common-cathode technolgy of the display.
+You will notice again the common-cathode technology of the display.
 All segments are wired in parallel (the horizontal traces) and the digits multiplexed or scanned (the through-hole connections) from the calculator chip.

 The gas-discharge displays used in the desktop calculators from Texas Instruments were manufactured by Burroughs.
 Compared with the earlier Nixie tubes these Panaplex™ display use a seven-segment structure instead of the rounded characters.
 The warm, neon-orange glowing gives a very good readability even under high ambient light.